-- 4.1 The terms and conditions upon which Operator will grant parties access to the T1, P1 and B1 Services, are those terms and conditions for the T1, P1 and B1 Services contained in the Access Contract Terms and Conditions as amended or varied from time to time in accordance with clause 4.3 of the Access Arrangement.
+- 4.1 The terms and conditions upon which Operator of any Reference Service (being T1 Service, P1 Service or B1 Service) granted under this Access Arrangement will grant parties access to the T1, P1 and B1 Service)s, are those terms and conditions for the T1 Service, P1 Service and B1 Services contained in the Access Contract Terms and Conditions as amended or varied from time to time in accordance with clause 4.3 of the Access Arrangement.

 - 4.2 At the commencement of the Access Arrangement Period, the Access Contract Terms and Conditions are set out in

 - (a) For the T1 Service Attachment 2;

 - (b) For the P1 Service Attachment 3; and

 - (c) For the B1 Service Attachment 4.

 - 4.3 Operator may amend or vary the Access Contract Terms and Conditions in accordance with:

 - (a) Part 8, Division 10 of the NGR;

 - (b) Part 8, Division 5 of the NGR; and

 - (c) in the case of the Reference Tariff, the Reference Tariff Variation Mechanism in this Access Arrangement.